2023 Rate Adjustment

 The co-op’s focus is always to provide safe, reliable energy to its members every day at the most reasonable rate possible.
-CREC has not had a rate adjustment since 2016.
 While the costs of wholesale power have escalated annually, the cooperative has shouldered the impact of these adjustments throughout the years to hold its rates steady for members.
-To continue keeping CREC finances strong, the Board of Directors approved a rate adjustment to become effective in April 2022 to ensure the co-op can meet expenses and remain fiscally sound.
+Because of continued increases this year, and additional ones scheduled for the next two years, CREC cannot absorb the full amounts.
+To continue keeping CREC finances strong, the Board of Directors approved a rate adjustment to become effective in April 2023 to ensure the co-op can meet expenses and remain fiscally sound.
 Even with the adjustment, CREC rates will remain among the lowest in the country.

 CREC is not the only energy provider or even organization/company to adjust the cost of its services/products.
 The current economic landscape of both our country and the globe continues to impact businesses, families, and individuals alike.